filipelsilva/dotfiles/README.md

 ## 1. Dotfiles (*per se*)

-These consist of configurations for the following programs:
+These consist of configurations for some programs, split into two folders:

 * headless
 	* GDB